Snap (SNAP) Gets a Hold Rating from Monness

-In a report released today, Brian White from Monness maintained a Hold rating on Snap (SNAP).
-The company’s shares closed last Friday at $52.94, close to its 52-week high of $57.39.
+Monness analyst Brian White maintained a Hold rating on Snap (SNAP) today.
+The company’s shares closed last Friday at $57.60, close to its 52-week high of $60.52.

-Snap has an analyst consensus of Moderate Buy, with a price target consensus of $55.08, a 4.7% upside from current levels.
+Currently, the analyst consensus on Snap is a Moderate Buy with an average price target of $60.07, implying a 3.0% upside from current levels.
 In a report issued on January 25, Canaccord Genuity also maintained a Hold rating on the stock with a $58.00 price target.

 See today’s analyst top recommended stocks >>